meteor/meteor/content/testing.md

 let generateData;
 if (Meteor.isClient) {
-  // Create a second connection to the server to use to call test data methods
+  // Create a second connection to the server to use to call
-  // We do this so there's no contention w/ the currently tested user's connection const testConnection = Meteor.connect(Meteor.absoluteUrl());
+  // test data methods.
+We do this so there's no contention
+  // with the currently tested user's connection. const testConnection = Meteor.connect(Meteor.absoluteUrl());

   generateData = Promise.denodeify((cb) => {